 AAA identifies four key emotions as factors in aggressive driving: anger, impatience, competition, and punishment.
-You can assess your risk in these areas by taking their online quiz, Are You an Aggressive Driver?
 Once you identify your risk factors, you can take the following actions to reduce your chances of being involved in an aggressive-driving crash:

 - Anger.
 Allow yourself plenty of time to get where you need to go and don’t allow other drivers’ behaviors to affect your mood.
 Take a “Be my guest” attitude when drivers pass you or cut you off, rather than fighting back.

 - Impatience.
 Again, eliminate the need to be impatient by allowing yourself time to get to your destination.
 Remind yourself that when others drive the speed limit, they are following the law and you should not be impatient with them.
 Turn on the radio to music or news programs that offer a mild distraction from the behaviors of other drivers.